Skip to content

 Values are extracted from the Klimato database which contains data from peer-reviewed papers, conference proceedings, and open source databases.

-When it comes to dairy, butter is the biggest emitter at 10.77 kg CO2e/kg (1).
-This is due to requiring large amounts of raw milk, actually 10 to 20 times more than producing milk and 4 to 5 times more than cheese (2).
-A more climate-conscious alternative to butter is vegetable oils, with an average impact of 3.66 kg CO2e/kg, which is about one-third compared to butter (1).
+Among dairy products, butter is the highest emitter, with a footprint of 10.77 kg CO₂e/kg.
+This is due to the large quantities of raw milk required for its production—10 to 20 times more than what's needed for milk and 4 to 5 times more than for cheese.
+A more climate-friendly alternative to butter is vegetable oil, averaging an impact of 3.66 kg CO₂e/kg, about one-third that of butter.

 GHG Emission of Fish